 As many students prepare to head home on the bus at 2 p.m. each weekday, Jasmine Hemmings’ job as an athletic trainer at Centennial High School in Ellicott City is just getting started.

 Hemmings spends the next hour or so evaluating students who may have suffered an injury the day before, taping or bracing students with lingering injuries and rehabbing students who have injuries that can be worked on through exercise.

-Such is the scene on weekday afternoons in high schools across Howard County.
-The Howard County Public School System has a part-time athletic trainer like Hemmings in every high school.
+Such is the scene on weekday afternoons in high schools across the Howard County Public School System, which has a part-time athletic trainer like Hemmings in every high school.

 Montgomery County Not Budgeting for Trainers

 Beginning with the current 2013-14 school year, Montgomery contracted with local medical vendors to conduct baseline concussion testing of all of the district’s student-athletes.
 The vendors also began a pilot program that put part-time athletic trainers in 13 of Montgomery’s 25 public high schools.

 The medical vendors are currently funding these trainers.
 In Howard and other counties, the trainers are funded by the school system’s budget.